Contact details for the department and information about the location of our office.

 The Alumni Relations team provide opportunities for alumni and supporters to stay connected with the University and each other through events, reunions, clubs, networks and volunteering.

-The College Advancement and Health Philanthropy team work to increase alumni engagement and philanthropic funding opportunities for the University's schools and colleges, and for health programmes.
+Philanthropy and College Advancement team work with various stakeholders to support projects, students and research across the University and to increase alumni engagement and philanthropic funding opportunities for the University's schools, colleges, and programmes.

 Development and Alumni Services